Kernel Regularized Least Squares — an Explainer

 fit$R2 # in-sample R²

-fit$Looloss # leave-one-out CV loss at the chosen lambda
+fit$Looe # leave-one-out CV loss at the chosen lambda

-fit$lambda # regularization parameter (chosen via LOOCV)
+fit$lambda # regularization parameter (chosen via LOOCV by default)

 fit$sigma # kernel bandwidth (default p; set sigma= for sensitivity)